ravel-net/ravel-net.github.io/manual.md

 {% endhighlight %}

 #### Python Sub-Shell
 To interact with an application, the Ravel CLI can load a shell with commands for monitoring and controlling the application's behavior.
-This is an application _sub-shell_ launched from the Ravel CLI by typing the application's name or shortcut after it has been loaded.
-To create a sub-shell, create a Python file and extend the class [AppConsole](api/classravel_1_1app_1_1AppConsole.html) and add the following variables:
+An application _sub-shell_ can be launched from the Ravel CLI by typing the application's name or shortcut after it has been loaded.
+To create a sub-shell, create a Python file with a class extending [AppConsole](api/classravel_1_1app_1_1AppConsole.html) and add the following variables:

 * `shortcut`: defines a shortcut for the application from the Ravel CLI
 * `description`: a short description of the application